mshumer/interactive-sora/PLAN.md

 ### Step 15 Notes
 - 2025-10-20: Converted traversal to first-person skytram exploration with branching rail choices, refreshed base prompt/guidance, planner rules, state defaults, and documentation to emphasize photoreal sightseeing over combat.

+### Step 16 Notes
+- 2025-10-20: Wired the root scene to preload `data/source_image.png` as the Sora input reference, ensuring the opening shot starts from a consistent visual baseline without altering the source file.